Skip to contents

 pyenv /home/user/.pyenv/versions/3.11.0/bin/python

-You can find the correct path by running which python in the environment where pod5 is installed.
+Run which python in the environment where pod5 is installed to find the correct path.

 Directory structure